ChrVage/StravaClubForWork/README.md

 # StravaClubForWork
-Statistics and incentives for a company based club
+Statistics and incentives for a company based Strava-club